SHRUTI82/CS204-Queue_Implementation/README.md

 # CS204-Queue_Implementation
-It is a queue implentation in assembly language.In this= 1.Enter 'E' to enqueue data
+It is a queue implentation in assembly language.
+# In this-
+1.Enter 'E' to enqueue data
 2.Enter 'D' to dequeue data
 3.Enter 'S' to find the size of queue.